Data cube storage types

 4. Incremental data update

-Incrementally building data cubes will only retrieve data that was added to the database since the last build as kept track by one or more incremental element fields in your data, such as a date or sequential ID.
+Incrementally building data cubes will only retrieve data that was added to the database since the last build as kept track of by one or more incremental element fields in your data, such as a date or sequential ID.
 This has the potential to substantially decrease the time needed to build the data cube, however it will not update or remove existing data.

 You can enable incremental data updates when using either the warehouse or in-memory storage type, and then build the data cubes manually or via a schedule, as described above.